 Book Sala Lodges online with our booking partner Booking.com.

-Maison Polanka is one of our favourite Siem Reap boutique hotels, and along with Sala Lodges (pictured above) is easily one of the most beautiful.
+Maison Polanka is another top pick when it comes to where to stay in Siem Reap.
+One of our favourite boutique hotels in Cambodia, along with Sala Lodges it is easily one of the most beautiful.
 Hidden behind high walls behind Buddhist temple Wat Polanka, Maison Polanka is a bit tricky to find the first time, but its secret location is part of its charm.